blish-hud/blishhud.com/docs/markers/attributes/copy.md

 ## Triggering a copy

 When interacted with (typically the F key), a marker with the `copy` attribute will activate.
 Certain other attributes (shown below) can modify the default activation behavior.

+When applied to a [separator category](isseparator), clicking on the separator will activate the copy and display the copy message.

 #### [triggerrange](triggerrange)